Will Kyrie Irving Sign Extension With Celtics? Cedric Maxwell Not Convinced

 Aside from being eliminated from the NBA playoffs, all is well with the Boston Celtics.
-The team is young, loaded with talent their head coach is, well, really good.
+The team is young, loaded with talent and its head coach is, well, really good.

 Difficult times might lie ahead, though.

-Point guard Kyrie Irving will be an unrestricted free agent after next season, and likely will fetch a pretty penny should he hit the open market.
+Point guard Kyrie Irving will be an unrestricted free agent after next season and likely will fetch a pretty penny should he hit the open market.
 It would behoove the Celtics, then, to lock him up before he reaches free agency.

-Irving, however, can’t make as much money with an extension as he would by inking a free-agent deal.
-The way for him to earn the most cash would be by re-signing with the Celtics as a free agent, with the second most lucrative option being to sign with another franchise.
-So, if Irving were to sign an extension before reaching free agency, he would be taking a hometown discount.
+Irving, however, can’t make as much money with an extension as he would by signing a free agent deal.
+The way for him to earn the most cash would be to re-sign with the Celtics as a free agent, with the second-most lucrative option being to sign with another franchise.
+So, if Irving were to sign an extension before reaching free agency, he essentially would be taking a hometown discount.

 Celtics legend and play-by-play broadcaster Cedric Maxwell, for one, doesn’t see that happening.